RRZE-HPC/likwid/doc/archs/haswellep.md

 </TABLE>

 \anchor HASEP_MBOX
-<H2>MBOX counter</H2>
+<H2>Memory controller counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides measurements of the integrated Memory Controllers (iMC) in the Uncore.
 The description from Intel&reg;:<BR>
 <I>The integrated Memory Controller provides the interface to DRAM and communicates to the rest of the uncore through the Home Agent (i.e. the iMC does not connect to the Ring).<BR>
 In conjunction with the HA, the memory controller also provides a variety of RAS features, such as ECC, lockstep, memory access retry, memory scrubbing, thermal throttling, mirroring, and rank sparing.
 </I><BR>
-The uncore management performance counters are exposed to the operating system through PCI interfaces.
+The integrated Memory Controllers performance counters are exposed to the operating system through PCI interfaces.
 There may be two memory controllers in the system (E7-8800 v2).
 There are 4 different PCI devices per memory controller, each covering one memory channel.
 Each channel has 4 different general-purpose counters and one fixed counter for the DRAM clock.
 The four channels of the first memory controller are MBOX0-3, the four channels of the second memory controller (if available) are named MBOX4-7.
 The name MBOX originates from the Nehalem EX Uncore monitoring where those functional units are called MBOX.
 </P>
 <H3>Counter and events</H3>
 <TABLE>